chrisosaurus/open-source-stats/README.md

 this defines our colour range

-if you change these values and then run `make generate` you will see
+if you change these values and then run `make generate` your browser of choice should open to a page showing this graph

 ![colour chart](https://raw.githubusercontent.com/mkfifo/open-source-stats/master/resources/colour_chart.png )